coredao-org/Build-On-Core/Hacker-House/Hacker-House-Goa/HackerHouseGoa-CoreLauncher/README.md

 ## Acknowledgments

-Special thanks to the CoreDAO community for their support and inspiration. and to our team mates [Kunal Dhongade](https://www.github.com/kunaldhongade) & [Asif Sayyad](https://www.github.com/asifsayyad25)
+Special thanks to the CoreDAO community for their support and inspiration. and to our team mates [Chintan Rabadiya](https://github.com/Chintan5942), [Kunal Dhongade](https://www.github.com/kunaldhongade) & [Asif Sayyad](https://www.github.com/asifsayyad25)